 There are a few options, either you can go to Xinjie town where the bus station is, or you can stay in some of the smaller villages around Yuanyang Rice Terraces.

 Yinguoulian Guest House, Dorms from 30RMB, Double rooms from 60RMB, Free WIFI.

-Run by the super friendly owner Belinda, she normally meets every bus at the bus station and asks if anyone needs a guest house, she speaks very good English and is extremely helpful.
+Run by the super friendly owner Belinda, she usually meets every bus at the bus station and asks if anyone needs a guest house, she speaks excellent English and is extremely helpful.
 She will arrange a driver to drive you around the area.
 She will also show you a way to get into the scenic spots without having to buy the ticket!